AlexTheRegent/tld-GameTweaks/README.md

 Redux of SkipIntro by __ossian__.

 You can configure mod in SkipIntroRedux.xml.

+# StruggleTweaks
+Set chance to instantly kill wolf after struggle or change bleedout time for wolf.
+Also you can change tap power to save your mouse buttons :)

 # TweakRabbits
 Change duration of stun or kill rabbit instantly if hit with rock.